eonarheim/eonarheim.github.io/docs/actor.md

 This method will move an actor to the specified x and y position at the speed specified (in pixels per second) and return back the actor.

-This method is part of the actor 'Action' fluent api allowing action chaining.
+This method is part of the actor 'Action' fluent API allowing action chaining.

 <pre>actor.moveBy(x : number, y : number, time : number</pre>
 -------------------